 Waterfowl (Anatidae) is a very diverse family of birds that includes swans, geese and ducks.
 They can be found on every continent except Antarctica and inhabit a variety of habitats including the high Arctic, the tropics and even the ocean.

-Waterfowl is a term that refers to ducks, geese and swans.
-Throughout North America, the most common waterfowl in cities and suburbs are Mallard Ducks and Canada Geese.
-Both species are highly adaptable, and often gather in large numbers in city parks and on freshwater beaches.
+They may be some of the most recognizable birds, as many species are commonly seen in city parks and on freshwater beaches.
+Throughout North America, the most common waterfowl in cities and suburbs are Mallards (Anas platyrhynchos) and Canada Geese (Branta canadensis).
+Both species are highly adaptable and often gather in large numbers in city parks and on freshwater beaches.

 Mallards and Canada Geese are frequently blamed for trampling lawns and for polluting water and grass with accumulated feces.
 They find abundant sources of food and shelter in parks and along lakes and ponds.
 They frequently stay in one place for long periods of time.
 Habitat modification can encourage waterfowl to disperse.

 Supplemental feeding attracts large flocks of waterfowl and promotes their dependence on handouts which do not provide proper nutrition for the birds.
 When left to feed on their own, waterfowl consume and help control aquatic plants such as milfoil and algae.

 But when people dump their uneaten food and leftovers such as bread and chips, the rotting food can compromise water quality and promote bacterial infections in animals.

 Make them unwelcome

 - If ducks and geese congregate in an area that is small enough to be enclosed, plastic netting or chicken wire fencing will keep them out.